newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

 >   * Pair programing infrastructure automation
 >   * Keeping the process light and the communication flowing

+## Memorable Quotes

+* "A deploy is like a prom if..."

 ## Notes

 ### From @benjaminoakes